sidekiq/sidekiq/Pro-Changes.md

 - Change shutdown logic to push leftover jobs in the private queue back into the public queue when shutting down with Reliable Fetch.
-This allows the safe decommission of a Sidekiq Pro process when autoscaling.
+This allows the safe decommission of a Sidekiq Pro process when autoscaling. [jonhyman]
 - Pro now requires Sidekiq 2.17.0

 1.2.5